-The accounting objectives of the "economic resources" measurement focus is the determination of operating income, changes in net position (or cost recovery), financial position, and cash flows.
+Custodial funds utilize an "economic resources" measurement focus.
+The accounting objectives of this measurement focus are the determination of operating income, changes in net position (or cost recovery), financial position, and cash flows.
 All assets/deferred outflows, liabilities/deferred inflows (whether current or noncurrent) associated with their activities are reported.
+Custodial funds equity is classified as net position.